 Now, Windows and the Internet’s good bits are free themselves of poisonous content and sites; but there are irritating shells!
 To kids, you can serve them shelled:

-How to Set up a Windows Account for a Child
+How to Set Up a Windows 10 Child Account

-To add a new kid account to Windows and let them use your PC or device in a controlled manner:
+To add a new Windows 10 child account and let a kid use your PC or device in a controlled manner:

 - Open the Start menu in Windows.